 Built-in Scripts This is the first location that SIMetrix searches for scripts.
 Much of the user interface is implemented with scripts and these are all internal to the program.
 These can be overridden by placing scripts of the same name at this location.
 This allows modification of the UI.

 Changing this setting has no effect until you restart SIMetrix.

 Scripts Location of script directory.
 This directory is searched for any scripts you run.
 Only change this setting if you are actually moving the script directory.
-Changing this setting has no effect until you restart SIMetrix.
+Changing this setting has no effect until you restart

+SIMetrix.

 Start up Current working directory on start up.

 Start up Script Name of script that is automatically run on startup.
 You can place custom menu or key definitions in this file.

 System Symbols Location Directory location where the standard symbols are located.

 Temp Data Location of temporary simulation data files.
 Changing this setting has no effect until you restart SIMetrix.
 Note that this should always be a local directory.
 That is, it must not be on a remote network partition.

 User Symbols Location Directory where user symbol libraries are expected to be located.

 Note, you can place symbol libraries anywhere.
 This directory is simply a location that some UI functions use as a default.

 Netlist Editor Text editor used to edit netlists, models and simulation list files.
 The default is the built-in text editor.

 Script Editor Text editor used to edit scripts.
 The default is the built-in text editor.

 Verilog-A Editor Text editor used to edit Verilog-A files.
 The default is the built-in text editor.

 Verilog-HDL Editor Text editor used to edit Verilog-HDL files.
 The default is the built-in text editor.

-Sensitivity Report Style Sheet .CSS style sheet file that defines the style for sensitivity analysis reports Worst-case Report Style Sheet .CSS style sheet file that defines the style for worst-case analysis reports Monte Carlo Log Style Sheet .CSS style sheet file that defines the style for Monte Carlo logs
+Sensitivity Report Style Sheet .CSS style sheet file that defines the style for sensitivity analysis report reports logs

+Monte Carlo Log Style Sheet .CSS style sheet file that defines the style for Monte Carlo